ezra-bible-app/ezra-bible-app/DESIGN.md

 * `frontend/ipc`: IPC interface classes that allow interaction with the backend IPC Handlers.
 * `frontend/platform`: Platform-specific classes.
 (Currently only used for Cordova)
 * `frontend/ui_models`: Model classes for objects in the user interface.
 May be instantiated multiple times if there are multiple instances of a certain object in the UI.
+* `frontend/event_types.js`: Contains a list of application related events that are fired via `frontend/event_controller.js`.
 * `backend/database`: Database related source code (models, migrations).
 * `backend/ipc`: IPC handlers that give the frontend access to backend functionality.
 * `templates`: [pug](https://pugjs.org/) templates